Skip to main content

 4. Complete the Sales Order.

 Why this approach: Since the credit note already returned the stock to inventory, you simply need to resell it with the correct details.
+Alternatively, in less complex scenarios, you might consider using a stock adjustment to directly correct inventory levels without issuing additional sales orders.

 If Return was unticked in the Credit Note